Introduction to North American Free Trade Agreement (NAFTA)

 So, what is a free trade agreement?

-A free trade agreement is a legal arrangement between at least two countries that eliminate tariffs and non-tariff barriers on the trade of goods and services.
+A free trade agreement is a legal arrangement between at least two countries that eliminate tariffs and non-tariff barriers to the trade of goods and services.
 The 1980s are often referred to as the lost decade for Latin American countries.
 Mexico is no exception the country suffered from increasing poverty, slow growth and a high debt burden.

 Signing a free trade agreement would likely bring down inflation, given the increased competition from imported goods, and having duty-free access to the large US and Canadian markets would expand trade possibilities and perhaps increase the productivity of domestic manufacturers and their ability to export in international markets.